chef-boneyard/chef-fundamentals/slides/cookbooks-recipes-resources/01_slide.md

 # Add Recipe to a Node

-Use knife to add a recipe to an existing node’s run list on the Chef Server.
+Use knife to add a recipe to an existing node's run list on the Chef Server.

     knife node run list add NODE 'recipe[webserver]'